mklilley/slidee/README.md

 - `folder` - which folder you want slidee to look for presentations in.
 Default is the folder you run `npx slidee` from.
 - `extension` - what extension do your presentations have?
 Default is `.slides.md`
 - `locale` - slidee uses filenames to create human readable presentation titles.
 Some languages have have special characters and rules for capitalisation.
-If you use a non western Latin character set for your filenames then consider specifying a language/locale code (examples avaiable at [ISO Language Code Table](http://www.lingoes.net/en/translator/langcode.htm)).
+If you use a non western Latin character set for your filenames then consider specifying a language/locale code (examples available at [ISO Language Code Table](http://www.lingoes.net/en/translator/langcode.htm)).
 Default is `en` (English)

 For example: `npx slidee decks .md lt`.
 Slidee would look for files with extension `.md` in folder `decks` having an awareness of the `Lithuanian` language when generating presentation names.